jaythad13/Mathematikezettelkasten/Topology --- math-147/notes/Limit points and closed sets.md

 Suppose $X \setminus A$ is open.
 Then every point $x \in X \setminus A$ has an open neighbourhood $U_{x} \subseteq X \setminus A$, and thus, has no intersection with $A$.
 That is, $x$ is not a limit point of $A$.
 Thus, $A$ contains all its limit points.

-Closed and open sets preserve our intuition from [[Mathematical Analysis I --- math-131/notes/Open and closed sets|metric spaces]].
+Closed and open sets preserve our intuition from [[Analysis --- math-131/notes/Open and closed sets|metric spaces]].
 For one, we can remove an open set from a closed set to get a closed set, and vice versa.

 ##### _proposition:_ open set minus closed set and closed set minus open set